anjalisilva/mixMVPLN/README.md

 are used for the two modes.
-Next, the MVPLN distribution was extended in the mixture context and resulted the mixtures of matrix variate Poisson-log normal (mixMVPLN) distributions for clustering three-way count data [Silva et al., 2023](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btad167/7108770?login=false).
+Next, the MVPLN distribution was extended in the mixture context and resulted the mixtures of matrix variate Poisson-log normal (mixMVPLN) distributions for clustering three-way count data as presented in [Silva et al., 2023](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btad167/7108770?login=false).

 Three different frameworks for parameter estimation for the mixtures of